Skip to main content

 How Does Growth Hormone Therapy Target the Heart?

-Growth is designed to reverse these specific pathologies by restoring the physiological actions of the GH/IGF-1 axis.
+Growth hormone replacement therapy is designed to reverse these specific pathologies by restoring the physiological actions of the GH/IGF-1 axis.
 The therapy directly stimulates the growth and metabolic activity of cardiomyocytes.
 This intervention has several targeted effects.
 One primary outcome is an increase in left ventricular mass, effectively rebuilding the muscle that was lost due to the deficiency.

 This structural improvement provides the foundation for enhanced functional performance.
 Clinical trials have demonstrated that GHRT leads to significant improvements in systolic function and cardiac output.